mohammedzee1000/ci-firewall/README.md

 - *Tags(Optional)*: Tags to attach to all logs from the worker (param `--tag value`).
 Every use appends to list.
 - *Strip ANSI Color*: Setting this to true, enables inbuilt stripping of ANSI Color from output.
 Printed by the worker.
 NOTE: This does not remove ANSI color from being streamed. (param `--stripansicolor`)
 - *Redact*: Setting this to true enables redaction of envs (`--env` values) and IP addresses from logs sent to the requester.
 Default is `true`.
 Arg `--redact=true`.
 The only exception is the env `CI`.
+ - *Retry Loop Count*: The number of times to retry command execution.
+Note: This applies to errors in execution, not command errors.
+Defaults to `3`.
+Arg `--retryloopcount N`
+ - *Retry Loop Backoff* The base duration to wait before retrying again.
+Defaults to `10s`.
+Note: Actual time will be `retry attempt * this time`.
+For eg taking default value, when 1st attempt fails, the second attempt will happen after `20s`.
+Arg `--retryloopbackoff duration`

 ### Toolkit Commands